lightdock/lightdock/docs/README.md

 ### 1.2.
 Swarms
-In LightDock, the receptor molecule is keep fixed (despite atoms positions can move if ANM mode is enabled).
+In LightDock, the receptor molecule is kept fixed (despite atoms positions can move if ANM mode is enabled).
 Over its surface, a set of points is calculated.
-Each of these points is a swarm center which represent an independent simulation.
+Each of these points is a swarm center which represents an independent simulation.
 For example, for complex [1VFB](https://www.rcsb.org/structure/1VFB), 400 swarms are calculated:

 ![Swarms centers](media/1vfb_cswarms_centers.png "Swarm centers")

-For each of these swarm centers, a number *N* of glowworms, the algorithm agents, are disposed in a random way.
+For each of these swarm centers, a number *N* of glowworms, the algorithm agents, are disposed in a random way (if residue restraints are not being applied).
 Every glowworm represents a possible ligand conformation.
-In the following figure a set of 300 glowworms are displayed in a single swarm:
+In the following figure a set of 300 glowworms is displayed in a single swarm:

 ![Swarms and glowworms](media/swarm.png "Swarm and glowworms")